Table of Contents

 - Candidate screening applications use AI to automate the screening process to determine candidates’ suitability for a specific role.
 They match insights from candidate resumes, LinkedIn profiles, and other submitted (or internet-scraped) content to job requirements.

-- Onboarding platforms engage new hires and prepare them upon offer acceptance to complete required paperwork, enroll in payroll and benefits, get assigned equipment and office space, meet colleagues, get used to the physical environment, and start the enculturation process.
+- Onboarding platforms engage new hires and, upon offer acceptance, prepare them to complete required paperwork, enroll in payroll and benefits, get assigned equipment and office space, meet colleagues, get used to the physical environment, and start the enculturation process.

 Consider how many of the recruiters' and TA assistants' traditional tasks are now being automated to be done more efficiently, flexibly, and with fewer delays.
 Think about how appealing that sounds to the CEO, CHRO, and CFO when considering cost and effort levels, and job candidates who complain about long lead times, lack of response to their applications, and the time required to conduct in-person interviews that might be unsuccessful.
 These are starting to drive recruiting role changes, which will only become more drastic over the coming years.